alphagov/content-store/doc/document_format.md

 ## `redirects`

 An array of hashes.
 Present only in storing context.

+TODO: this field may only be valid for documents of format `redirect`; decision to be made.

 The redirects from old paths associated with the document.
 Each hash in the array contains an original path, a routing type, and an optional destination